-For people with no previous experience of trekking, taking cardio exercises like cycling, running, swimming, hiking, etc. for at least a month prior to trekking in Nepal is highly recommended.
+For people with no previous experience of trekking, taking cardio exercises like cycling, running, swimming, hiking, etc. for at least a month before trekking in Nepal is highly recommended.

-While on the trek, you will do the acclimatization process where you will learn to acclimatize with the increasing altitudes day by day.
+While on the trek, you will do the acclimatization process where you will learn to acclimatize to the increasing altitudes day by day.

 Know more about altitude sickness